Agoric/documentation/main/zoe/api/structs.md

 ## PayoutRule

 `payoutRules` are an array of `PayoutRule`.
-The possible kinds are 'offerAtMost' and 'wantAtLeast'. `units` should be a labeled extent.
+The possible kinds are 'offerAtMost' and 'wantAtLeast'.

 ```js
 somePayoutRules: {